Restoring Cornwall’s Seagrass

 Cornwall Wildlife Trust hopes this pioneering project could lead the way for large-scale seagrass restoration across Cornwall, with the support from the Your Shore Network.
 The Trust will liaise with Cornwall Council, harbour authorities and other environmental organisations to make sure this project aligns with wider blue carbon work in Cornwall.

-Keep up to date with the project’s progress by signing up to our newsletter.
+Keep up to date with the project’s progress by following us on social media.

 A huge thank you to Seasalt Cornwall for funding this project.